4d/docs/website/translated_docs/es/FormObjects/properties_DataSource.md

 > Do not make confusion between this property and the "[default value](properties_RangeOfValues.md#default-list-of-values)" property that allows to define a field value in new records.

-You must enter a list of values.
+Debe introducir una lista de valores.
 In the Form editor, a specific dialog box allows you to enter values separated by carriage returns:

 ![](assets/en/FormObjects/defaultValues.png)